tidas/tidas-docs/developer-guide-faq.md

 Tidas identity lookups are silo’d by application and customer, but are mapped 1:1.
 We don’t allow one Identity to have many keys, since the unit of identity is the device.

-You can set up your user database to allow multiple tidas_ids per user, (much like an ecommerce site might allow multiple credit cards), and still be able to validate data for one user with multiple devices
+You can set up your user database to allow multiple tidas_ids per user, (much like an ecommerce site might allow multiple credit cards), and still be able to validate data for one user with multiple devices.

 #### User removes fingerprints from their device